Skip to main content

 Lynch would later work with CBS, Paramount, The History Channel, and several independent production houses in creative consulting and production capacities.

 Named one of the under-35 leaders in railroad preservation by TRAINS Magazine in 2005, Lynch’s passion for the railroad industry found him promoting and working for a number of railroad companies.
-His work combining railroad and film experience has carved out a niche as railroad transportation coordinator for motion pictures in the midwest.
+His work combining railroad and film experience has carved out a niche as a railroad transportation coordinator for motion pictures in the Midwest.
 In 2009, his work was recognized by the Center for Railroad Art and Photography.

 Lynch was heralded as a “creative entrepreneur” by Arts United of Greater Fort Wayne and a “community connector” by Leadership Fort Wayne in 2011.
 He produced the popular My City music video in late 2011.
 In 2013, Lynch was recognized as one of Northeast Indiana’s “Forty Under 40” by the Greater Fort Wayne Business Weekly.

-In 2016, Lynch was hired to lead and develop the video marketing strategy for Sweetwater Sound, the world’s largest online retailer of music instruments and pro audio gear.
-In 2018, he was also tasked with helping bring to life the vision of revitalizing Fort Wayne’s dilapidated General Electrics complex as the filmmaker for Fort Wayne Electric Works and named Executive Director for a non-profit riverfront development effort Headwaters Junction.
+In 2018, he was also tasked with helping bring to life the vision of revitalizing Fort Wayne’s dilapidated General Electrics complex as the filmmaker for Fort Wayne Electric Works.

 Through Lynchpin Creative, he has combined his love of culture, history, and the arts with placemaking and economic development.
 Lynch continues to write, direct, produce, and consult on a variety of projects throughout the region.